 Stimulation—training can break the routine of work and provides contrast in employees’ lives

 2. Reinforcement.
 Use both positive and negative reinforcement to be successful in training adult learners.
-Using positive reinforcement, such as verbal praise, when your employees are learning new skills to encourage progress and reward their results.
+When your employees are learning new skills to encourage progress and reward their results use positive reinforcement, such as verbal praise.
 Do not use “negative” reinforcement, such as constructive criticism, to stop bad habits or poor performance.

 3. Retention.
 Adults must retain what they’ve learned to realize benefits on both the personal and company-wide levels.
 Achieve high retention rates by having trainees practice their newly acquired skills until they are familiar and comfortable enough to ensure long-term success.